CU-ESIIL/Summit_group_2026_16/docs/index.md

 ### Figure 4
 ![Story visual](assets/figures/main_result4.png)

 ## What’s next? 📣 { #whats-next .oasis-report-out-section .oasis-report-out-day3 }
 Next steps:
 - Take our expanded understanding of AI agent development to other research workflows on-going and planned with our labs.
+- Specific to the study of foliar water uptake, we need to conduct a multivariate analysis of microclimatic drivers.

 ## Cite & Reuse { #cite-reuse }